 Unlike Kristie, who was largely immobile while awaiting transplant, Kari was well enough to alternate IV treatments with walks around the hospital.
 She appreciated her care team, who took time to stop in for regular conversations, and the multidisciplinary approach to care made her feel like she was in good hands.

 “Four heads are better than one,” she said.
-After three months of waiting, a donor heart became available, and Dr. Lyle Joyce led Kari’s transplant on Nov.
+After three months of waiting, a donor heart became available, and members of the Froedtert & MCW transplant team led Kari’s transplant on Nov.
 6.

 The Road Back to Health